CCA-Public/digital-archives-manual/guides/diskimaging.md

 <li> Once the first disc is loaded, ImgBurn would ask user to set the destination folder for storing ISOs.
 (The prompt would only appear for the first disc.)
 <li> All discs will be processed one by one until the loader is empty. </ol>

-You can find a full rundown of ImgBurn’s settings <a href="https://forum.imgburn.com/index.php?/topic/6232-the-imgburn-settings/" target="blank"> here</a>

-*(These instructions were taken from <a href="http://www.acronova.com/howto/article/23/review.html#ancher-imgburn" target="blank"> here</a>
-)*

 **If you want ImgBurn to create checksum files for each disk image made**
 <ol>
 <li> Go to Tools>settings